blazepower/EECS-397-Project1/README.txt

 Then I used awk to move the data I cared about to another new text file (awk '{ print $2, $3, etc. }' >> data.txt) I appended this using >> because I had originally put in my own headers in the data.txt file.
 I then used sed to remove the number (left over from lynx dump) before each name (cat data.txt | sed 's/^.....//' > data.txt).
 I had to reform my headers after this.
 I then used grep to copy the Pro Bowl Quarterbacks into another file (grep \* data.txt > ProBowl.txt).
 (Didn't end up doing anything with this, byt in the future, this could be nice to have especially if there was some cgi to make a comparison graphic).
-I then used AWK to make a table showing the Quarterbacks and the data which I had cleaned this is visiable in the html file.
+I then used AWK to make a table showing the Quarterbacks and the data which I had cleaned this is visable in the html file.
+Then I used the lynx to open the html file and see the table